saravmani/mycloud/Rem/Self/SoftwareDevelopment/Architecture/Understanding-RabbitMQ.md

 #### RabbitMQ
-###### RabbitMQ fundamentals
+###### RabbitMQ - Lightweight, Open source message broker.
 >

+Basically it is a message queue system and it uses FIFO algorithm (i.e first in first out).
-It is a Open source message broker.
+It is Lightweight, Open source message broker and It can be deployed in distributed and federated configurations to meet high-scale.
-Basically it is a message queue system (We know Queue system will use FIFO algorithm (i.e first in first out)).
+We know Queue system will use FIFO algorithm (i.e first in first out)).

+###### Protocols used in RabbitMQ
+RabbitMQ supports multiple messaging Protocols directly or through pluggins
-It uses Advanced Message Queuing Protocol (AMQP)
+* AMQP - Advanced Message Queuing Protocol
+* STOMP - Text based Lightweight Protocol
+* MQTT - Lightweight binary Protocol

+RabbitMQ supports **HTTP and WebSockets** also through some pluggins.
+But those are really not messaging Protocol

 ```
 Other few message queue systems similar to RabbitMQ